scottgilbertp/PhotoFrame/README.md

 The script uses the `tvservice` command to turn the monitor on/off.
 This works for me, but I've heard that it may not work properly with all monitors.
 I'm open to suggestions for a more universal way of handling this.

-There are still a few things that are "hard coded".
-See the BUGS.txt file for other defects and limitations.
+There are a few things that are not ideal.
+See the BUGS.txt file for known defects and limitations.